snakemake/snakemake/docs/snakefiles/remote_files.rst

     # (result looks just like as if the local glob_wildcards() function were used on a locally with a folder called "bucket-name")

+The Snakemake S3 provider supports automatic decompression of s3 objects on download where the content encoding is set to gzip.
+This is analogous to how most web traffic is gzipped in-flight and decompressed by web browsers.
+This automatic decompression can be overridden via ``auto_decompress=False`` in the remote object args.
+Of note is that the decompression only applies to objects that have ``Content-Encoding: gzip`` set in their attributes, and not files ending in ``.gz``.
+It is left as an exercise to the uploader to compress files and set the content encoding appropriately.
+Gzipped files are assumed to be large, and are by default downloaded with a process pool requesting separate byte ranges to maximize connection throughput.
+This may be an issue on systems with limited memory since each process buffers a chunk of 20 megabytes.
+The parallel download of gzipped files can be overridden by setting ``streaming_decompress=True``, which will decompress a boto "stream" in 20MB chunks.

 Google Cloud Storage (GS)
 =========================